galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 # Conclusion
 {:.no_toc}
-Functional enrichment is a good way to look for certain patterns in populations but their analysis can become a complicated process because of its complexity.
-And the way to contorne the complexity is to use the GOEnrichment tool.
-This tool gives us an visualization more simplified, showing us the enriched GO terms from our sets.
-This simplification is generate because the Summarize Output option, this parameter will reduce the complexity and gives us the most representative/important terms, and consequently a better interpretation from our results.
+Functional enrichment is a good way to look for patterns in gene lists, but interpretation of results can become a complicated process.
+One way to reduce this complexity is to use the GOEnrichment tool.
+This tool not only performs the GO Enrichment test, showing us enriched GO terms from our sets, but also contains functionality to simplify the results and make them more easily interpretable.
+Independently of this, we need to be careful when choosing our genes of interest, but also the background set of genes against which we want to compare.